 - 1. Select Maintenance > UPS report.

-- 2. Open the front door.
+- 2. Open the front doors.

-- 3. Insert your USB device in the USB port on the system level controller.
+- 3. Insert your USB device in USB port 1 in the system level controller.

-- 4. Tap Export.
+4. Tap Export on the display.

 NOTE: Do not remove the USB device until the export process has finished.